sgoldenlab/simba/docs/anchored_rois.md

-# <p align="center"> Animal-anchored (ROIs) in SimBA </p>
+# <p align="center"> Animal-anchored ROIs (bounding-boxes) in SimBA </p>

 The animal-anchored region-of-interest (ROI) interface allows users to define bounding boxes (or circles) around pose-estimated animal key-points.
-Once defined, we can calulate how often and when the different bounding boxes and key-points intersect which each other, in order to infer when and how animals interact with each other.
+Once defined, we can calulate how often and when the different bounding boxes and key-points has intersected which each other to get a proxy measurement for when and how different animals interact with each other.

-# Before analyzing ROIs in SimBA
+# BEFORE ANALYZING ANIMAL-ANCHORED ROIs in SIMBA

-To analyze anchored-roi data in SimBA (for descriptive statistics, machine learning features, or both descriptive statistics and machine learning features) the tracking data **first** has to be processed the **up-to and including the *Outlier correction* step described in [Part 2 - Step 4 - Correcting outliers](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-4-outlier-correction)**.
+To analyze anchored-roi data in SimBA (for descriptive statistics, machine learning features, or both descriptive statistics and machine learning features), the tracking data **first** has to be processed the **up-to and including the *Outlier correction* step described in [Part 2 - Step 4 - Correcting outliers](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-4-outlier-correction)**.
-Thus, before proceeding to calculate anchored-ROI based measures, you should have one file for each of the videos in your project located within the `project_folder\csv\outlier_corrected_movement_location` sub-directory of your SimBA project.
+Thus, before proceeding to calculate animal-anchored ROI based metrics, you should have one file for each of the videos in your project located within the `project_folder\csv\outlier_corrected_movement_location` sub-directory of your SimBA project.

 Specifically, for working with anchored-ROI in SimBA, begin by